Grimes Arcade Building

-James, died in 1912 and was then the landlord of the Shakespeare Hotel also in King Street.
-It not known whether James, now known locally as Sam. had any involvement in the Grime family business at the time of his death.
+James died in 1912 and was then the landlord of the Shakespeare Hotel also in King Street.
+It is not known whether James, now known locally as Sam. had any involvement in the Grime family business at the time of his death.

 Over the years the business endured competition from other companies, particularly Sheargolds who opened an extensive shop at 11, Standishgate and later by John Heywood, 11, Library Street and Ogden’s at 67a Market Street.
 Nevertheless, the company survived in business until 1950 when the shop was bought by a Leslie Marks.

 There seems to have been a belated effort in the late 1940’s to create a recording company under the labels of Jamco and Grimes Records, publishing mainly brass band records.

 In the 1960’s a record department was set up selling popular records via dedicated “listening” booths in the basement

 The business was subsequently purchased by Dawson’s, who relocated to Hallgate in the late 1970’s or early 1980's, thereby ending the Arcades over a hundred years of involvement in the Wigan music scene.

 In 1952 there was a series of small explosions in the Arcade, requiring the Arcade to be cordoned after an incident where reportedly a Wigan Man was "lifted off his feet"